Connect with us

 Balloon inside plastic bottle demonstrating air pressure concept

 This experiment shows how air pressure affects the balloon inside a bottle.
-Image Source/Tutorial: Steves Pangler Science
+Image Source/Tutorial: Steve’s Pangler Science

 Materials Required: